International Journal of Cyber Diplomacy

 National Institute for R&D in Informatics – ICI Bucharest

-There are a lot of buzzwords floating around, including digital diplomacy and data diplomacy, but, by cyber diplomacy, we mean the diplomatic activities between states, international institutions and even national institutions cross-border in order to handle cyber issues.
 Our line-up reflects the inherent diversity of the concept.
-Cyber acts not only as a medium for communication, coordination and integration of systems, but also as a binding agent for disparate systems in different sectors, different geographic areas and, just as importantly, different jurisdictions.
-Talk about cyber and, depending on your conversation partner, you may be talking about energy, or finance, about defence and security, or about privacy and consumer protection.
-There is no advanced or advancing nation which will not increase its degree of digitization of commerce, public administration, education or warfare, and there is no nation which will ever be secure and resilient without approaching the cyber issue with the utmost seriousness.
-Any who shirk this duty open themselves up not only to random accidents and cascading disruption, but also to deliberate threats with cyber as a means for coercion and subversion.
+Cyber acts not only as a medium for communication, coordination and integration of systems, but also as a binding agent for disparate systems in different sectors, diverse geographic areas and, just as important, different jurisdictions.
+Talk about cyber and, depending on your conversation partner, one may be talking about energy, or finance, about defense and security, or about privacy and consumer protection.
+There is no nation that will not increase its degree of digitization of commerce, public administration, education or warfare, and no nation will ever be secure and resilient without approaching the cyber issue with the utmost capabilities.
+Any who shirks this duty open themselves up not only to random accidents and cascading disruptions, but also to deliberate threats with cyber as a means for coercion and subversion.

-International Journal of Cyber Diplomacy is published twice annually.
+The International Journal of Cyber Diplomacy is published annually.

-O is an open access journal which means that all content is freely available without charge to the user.
-Therefore, the users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-This is in accordance with the definition of open access of the Budapest Open Access Initiative (BOAI) which is a public statement of principles related to open access to the research literature, which was released to the public on February 14, 2002.
+The users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author, in accordance with the definition of open access of the Budapest Open Access Initiative (BOAI), February 14, 2002.